 If you are venturing out into the unknown with your 3.2 Ford Ranger and your intake pipe appears fine, as a precautionary measure, take along some heat-resistant silicon tape and a few extra steel pipe clamps in the event you need to carry out an emergency repair in the sticks.
 It’s a fairly simple repair that requires only basic tools.

-You will need to isolate the crack and tape it up securely with heat-resistant tape and clamp it close using the metal pipe clamps.
+You will need to isolate the crack, then tape it up securely with heat-resistant tape and clamp it close using the metal pipe clamps.
 This bush repair should be able to get you home just fine.

 This is hardly a major issue, just something to be aware of as a 3.2 Ford Ranger owner.